Venturi Meter or Venturi Tube & Venturi Effects – Definition, Parts, Works, Calculation, Uses

 Q = 2.96 lit/hr.

-Venturi Meter is used in various field like:
+What is venturi meter used for?
+Venturi Meter is used in various fields like:

 The flow rate of fluid in the pipe is calculated easily.

 The flow rate of suspended solids, gases, slurries, dirty liquids can also be measured.